logo of perfectdogbed

 1. Buying Too Small

-2. Ignoring Bolster Impact
+2. Ignoring Bolster Interior Dimensions

 Frequently Asked Questions

-Do medium dogs need orthopedic beds?
+Do medium dogs need orthopaedic beds?

 The Bottom Line

-• Budget: FurHaven Orthopedic – Affordable with real support
+• Budget: FurHaven Orthopedic Bolster

-• Eco-friendly: Orvis ComfortFill-Eco – Sustainable materials
+• Eco: Orvis ComfortFill-Eco

 4.1 out of 5